emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

   (mypartial y slope _ intercept))
 ```

 So, let's do this in steps.
-First, we know that our macro will take, as arguments:
+First, we know that our macro will take as arguments:
 1. A function whose partial application we wish to use to build a new function
 2. An optional list of arguments.
 In this list, we expect to be able to use '_' for parameters we wish not to fix in the partial application.